interfaces-to/interfaces-to/README.md

 ## 💬 Community

-Join the [interfaces.to Slack](https://join.slack.com/t/interfacesto/shared_invite/zt-2nocjgn6q-SkrZJ9wppcJLz0Cn9Utw8A) to chat with other LLM adventurers, ask questions, and share your projects.
+Join the [🐙 Interfaces Slack](https://join.slack.com/t/interfacesto/shared_invite/zt-2nocjgn6q-SkrZJ9wppcJLz0Cn9Utw8A) to chat with other LLM adventurers, ask questions, and share your projects.

 ## 🤝 Contributors (coming soon!)